About Te Whare Hēra

 Associate Professor Emma Febvre-Richards is the Te Whare Hēra’s residency project lead and committee chair.
 Emma lectures at Whiti o Rehua School of Art, Massey University, co-founded Drawing Open in 2016 and is director of MeDArT, science drawing and technology for dementia research.

-Belinda Whitta is the current assistant for Te Whare Hēra.
-Belinda is studying a Master of Fine Arts at Whiti o Rehua School of Art, Massey University, specialising in sustainable and alternative photography and processes.
+Amber-Jayne Bain is the current assistant for Te Whare Hēra.
+Amber-Jayne recently graduated with a Master of Fine Arts from Whiti o Rehua School of Art, Massey University.
+Her art practice works primarily with photography and moving image, and jostles for time with her commercial / advertising photography business. ajbain.com

 Professor Huhana Smith (PhD) affiliates to Ngāti Tukorehe/ Raukawa ki te Tonga.
 She is Head of Whiti o Rehua School of Art, spanning Māori Visual Arts, Photography and Fine Arts.
 Huhana is an artist, curator and Iwi researcher for large-scale environmental and climate change research projects that benefit Māori land holdings.
 She is a member of Te Waituhi ā Nuku: Drawing Ecologies, which functions within Drawing Open: An International Research Community founded by Associate Professor Emma Febrve Richards and Monique Jansen Senior Lecturer from University of Technology, Auckland (until February 2023).
 As part of a longer engagement between Govett Brewster Art Gallery and Toirauwhārangi College of Creative Arts, Massey, Huhana and Monique became a key part of an artist/regenerative agriculturalist team for the Kuku Biochar Project within Te Au: Liquid Constituencies.
 See https://govettbrewster.com/exhibitions/te-au-liquid-constituencies for more information on the action-orientated exhibition/installation as research method.
 See also Kuku Biochar Project and Kuku Biochar Project May 2022 for more information on biochar.